gehelem/als/README.rst

 Until ALS is properly released to the usual software outlets, the best way to run ALS on your machine is to use Python's virtual envs.

-.. note::  The following install procedure has been tested on a freshly installed Ubuntu 18 LTS (a.k.a.
+**The following install procedure has been tested on a freshly installed Ubuntu 18 LTS (a.k.a.
 Bionic).
-           Your mileage may vary.
+Your mileage may vary.**

-           All below commands have to be used in your terminal of choice.
+*All below commands have to be used in your terminal of choice.*

-1. Install a few system packages :
+1. **Install a few system packages** :

 - `git` to retrieve ALS sources
 - `gcc` and `python3-dev` to compile some dependencies (don't be scared)